-The practice staffing consisted of the principal dentist (who was also the manager and the owner), three general dentists, two visiting dentists, two dental hygienists, five dental nurses and two receptionists.
+The practice staffing consisted of two principal dentists (who own and manage the practice), two general dentists, two visiting dentists, three dental hygienists, six dental nurses (including one trainee), a practice manager and four admin staff.
 The dental team worked various part-time hours depending on the need.

-There was a recruitment policy in place and we reviewed the recruitment files for six staff members including one visiting dentist.
-We saw that relevant checks to ensure that the person being recruited was safe and competent for the role had been carried out.
+There was a recruitment policy in place and we reviewed the recruitment files for five staff members including one visiting dentist.
+We saw that relevant checks had been carried out to ensure that the person being recruited was safe and competent for the role.
 This included DBS checks for all members of staff, a check of registration with the General Dental Council (GDC), references, ID checks and employment profiles.
 All staff were up to date with their Hepatitis B immunisations and records were kept on file.
 (The DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable).

-The practice displayed pictures and profiles of the members of staff on the website and included GDC registration numbers on the website.
+The practice also displayed pictures and profiles of the members of staff on the website and included GDC registration numbers where applicable.